Tips for Print on Demand Taxes

 EU/UK VAT

-In regards to VAT, this is much different.
+In regard to VAT, this is much different.
 You need to pay VAT if you’ve got a UK or EU billing address.
 This is regardless of where your customer is based.
 So if you’re based in London and selling to customers in the US, then you have to pay VAT.

 There is a slight difference here.
 In the UK, you are allowed a certain amount of sales before you have to register for VAT.
-This figure increases every year slightly, so always check with the latest government information as to whether you’re past the threshold.
+This figure increases every year slightly, so always check with the latest government information whether you’re past the threshold.

 Good News for the Shop Owners

 You should also check that you don’t have products that are exempt from VAT.
 For instance, in the UK, children’s clothes are exempt from VAT.
-However, in the US many food products that are to be consumed off-premises are exempt for tax.
+However, in the US, many food products that are to be consumed off-premises are exempt for tax.

 Keep Reading

-Final Word: Tips for Print on Demand Taxes
+Conclusion: Tips for Print on Demand Taxes

 If you’re worried about Print on Demand taxes, you don’t need to be.
 Shopify is a good system that can help you manage this.
 There are also accounting apps and Shopify tax apps that can help you manage your taxes with ease.